alphazento/alphazento/README.md

 ## About Alphazento

-Alphazento is a eCommerce framework base on Laravel.
+Alphazento is an eCommerce framework base on Laravel.
 We're glad you chose to install Alphazento, a cutting-edge, feature-rich eCommerce solution that gets results.

 ## System Requirements